-Joe Falconeiri, Northeast Wilderness Trust’s Southern New England Land Steward, is working with local schools and organizations to jumpstart the re-wilding process while teaching about wilderness values.
+Joe Falconeiri, Northeast Wilderness Trust’s Southern New England Land Steward, works with local schools and organizations to jumpstart the re-wilding process while teaching about wilderness values at Muddy Pond.

-Muddy Pond by Sophi Veltrop | Painted turtle by Shelby Perry | Pollen on vernal pool by Joe Falconeiri
+Muddy Pond by Sophi Veltrop | Group admiring vernal pool by Natalia Boltukhova | Painted turtle by Shelby Perry | Boneset along shoreline by Joe Falconeiri